ypreetirao/so-simple-theme/_posts/articles/2016-09-18-muffins-recipe.md

 * Take _milk_ in separate measuring cup and add _vinegar and baking soda_ and stir it quickly

-> If you don't have vinegar replace it with 4-5 drops of lemon, or you can use curd with same measurement
+> If you don't have vinegar replace it with 4-5 drops of lemon juice, or you can use curd with same measurement

 * In _butter batter_ add _all purpose flour_ in batches and keep whisking (**do not add the entire flour in one go this could lead to lumpy and bloated batter**)add _baking powder, vanilla extract and mixture of milk_ we prepared previously beat the batter for 2 minutes (**do not over whisk the batter**) the consistency of the batter at the end of this process should be like